California Border Protection Stations: Regulation of interstate commerce

 In the 1986 case Maine v.
-Taylor, the U.S. Supreme Court ruled that a state can – through statute law – regulate interstate commerce in order to serve "a legitimate local purpose that could not adequately be served by available nondiscriminatory alternatives" that would otherwise comply with the commerce clause of the U.S. Constitution.
+Taylor, the U.S. Supreme Court ruled that a state can – through statute law – regulate interstate commerce in order to serve "a legitimate local purpose that could not adequately be served by available nondiscriminatory alternatives" that would otherwise comply with the Commerce Clause of the U.S. Constitution.

 Procedures

 Vehicles entering California from Oregon, Nevada, or Arizona, are profiled at CBPS checkpoints to assess their potential risk.
 Passenger vehicles with California license plates, or those of bordering states, are considered low risk and are generally subject to only a cursory screening which consists of an inspector asking the vehicle's driver questions about the contents of their vehicle.
 Other vehicles – particularly recreational vehicles, commercial trucks, or those carrying watercraft or livestock – are considered higher risk and may be subject to a visual inspection of cargo and contents.
 During the 2016–2017 fiscal year, one CBPS in Yermo denied entry to California to 882 cross-border shipments.

 In addition, apiary cargo is logged by inspectors and the driver required to declare a final destination in California.
 Logs of such shipments are then forwarded to the agricultural office of the destination county so that a more thorough inspection of the cargo can be made upon its arrival.

-The agricultural inspectors cannot make arrests if they stumble into illegal non-agricultural material, such as cocaine or illegal aliens, but can detain individuals until California Highway Patrol or Border Patrol officers arrive.
+The agricultural inspectors cannot make arrests if they stumble into illegal non-agricultural material, such as cocaine or undocumented migrants, but can detain individuals until California Highway Patrol or Border Patrol officers arrive.